palewire/first-athena-query/docs/python.md

-# Automating Athena queries with Python
+# Automating Athena with Python

 Running queries in Athena is great, but automating them in Python is even better.
 It could allow you run queries on a schedule, or to loop through a list of queries and run them without having to click buttons in the console.